|Roger Boyer II

 Pierre Noel assumed the position of President and CEO of the Pembroke Regional Hospital in the fall of 2006.
 Born and raised in Pembroke, he was delighted to return to his home town to play a leadership role in a hospital which has played such an important role in his own life and the life of his family.

-Prior to this, Pierre held a number of senior positions in both the public and private health care sectors including a role as special consultant to the Ontario Ministry of Health and Long-Term Care as part of its Health Reform Implementation Team; Vice-President of Corporate Development at Aetna Health Management; Vice-President of Business Development at Columbia Health Care; Director of the Children’s Program at Laurentian Hospital in Sudbury; and, Director of Administrative Services at the Royal Ottawa Health Care Group.
+Before assuming this role, Pierre was the CEO of the Wellington Health Care Alliance, a tri-hospital alliance between Groves Memorial Community Hospital and the North Wellington Health Care Corporation.
+Prior to this, Pierre held a number of senior positions in both the public and private health care sectors including a role as special consultant to the Ontario Ministry of Health and Long-Term Care as part of its Health Reform Implementation Team, Vice-President of Corporate Development at Aetna Health Management, Vice-President of Business Development at Columbia Health Care, Director of the Children’s Program at Laurentian Hospital in Sudbury, and Director of Administrative Services at the Royal Ottawa Health Care Group.

 He holds a Bachelor of Commerce from Carleton University and a Master in Health Administration from the University of Ottawa.

-Andrée Robichaud, Board Member
+Wade Petranik, Board Member

 Donald Sanderson, Board Member